 Hi there!
 I'm Leah Noble, and this is my blog, "Dream Big Cape Breton."
 This is the space where I share my thoughts, my photographs, and my take on life in Cape Breton.

 It's about making a good life, and it's about connecting with the community here: check out the interviews I've done with other folks.

 Search this blog

 Categories of Blog Posts

-Tags10 Beaches 2012 agriculture art Autumn back to school at 28 Baddeck Baddeck Marine beer books business Cabot Trail Cabot Trail Writers Festival Cape Breton Cape Breton Colour Week Cape Breton Regional Library Cape Breton University challenges community Creative Conference creativity design economic development Education Erika Shea family food Four Simple Goals friends Frugal Friday frugality Gaelic College gardens Glace Bay graphic design gratitude guest posts Holidays hops inspiration interview Kate Beaton lately libraries Links Loved Local food Mental health microbrewery money Multitude Mondays music North River North Sydney NSCC outdoors photography Q+A school spring summer sustainability Sydney thrift tips Toronto travel volunteering walking weekend winter women work writer writing yoga youth
+Tags10 Beaches 2012 agriculture art Autumn back to school at 28 Baddeck Baddeck Marine beer blogging books business Cabot Trail Cabot Trail Writers Festival Cape Breton Cape Breton Colour Week Cape Breton Regional Library Cape Breton University challenges community Creative Conference creativity design eating local economic development Education Erika Shea family food Four Simple Goals friends Frugal Friday frugality Gaelic College gardening gardens Glace Bay graphic design gratitude guest posts Holidays inspiration interview Kate Beaton lately libraries Links Loved Local food Mental health money Multitude Mondays music North River North Sydney NSCC outdoors photography Q+A school spring summer Sydney thrift tips Toronto travel volunteering walking weekend winter women work writer writing yoga youth

 Category Archives: Markets